enonic/old-xp-doc/doc/operations/service.rst

 .. _bootservice:

-Run XP as a Service
+Install as service
 ===================

 When installing Enonic XP on a standard production server, you will want to set it up to run as a service.

-First, make sure the correct version of Java JDK is installed on your system.
+First, make sure the correct version of Java is installed on your system.
 See :ref:`install_java` for guidance.

 Linux
 -----